Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

-To avoid misunderstandings we have to clarify that $T_{c,\,\mathrm{max}}$ depends also on doping or chemical potential.
-But correlations are just for optimally doped cuprates for which the relative area of the hole pocket is almost the same and this optimal doping fixes the chemical potential or Fermi level~\cite{Pavarini:01}.
-We have to add that interesting physics of underdoped cuprates is often irrelevant for the optimally doped.
-Optimally doped means doping level for which the critical temperature is maximal for the corresponding compound.
-However, high-$T_c$ cuprates have attracted big attention just because of their high critical temperature and the purpose of our study is to reveal what is the pairing mechanism leading to this high critical temperature at optimal doping.
+To avoid any misunderstanding, we clarify that $T_{c,\,\mathrm{max}}$ depends also on doping or chemical potential.
+But the named correlations are valid solely for optimally doped cuprates with relatively similar area of the hole pocket.
+Let us recall that this optimal doping fixes the chemical potential or Fermi level~\cite{Pavarini:01}.
+Moreover, interesting physics of underdoped cuprates is often irrelevant for optimal doping.
+However, high-$T_c$ cuprates have attracted great attention due to their high critical temperature and the purpose of our study is to reveal what is the pairing mechanism leading to such a high critical temperature at optimal doping.